georgy-p/onpoint-test/README.md

 # Onpoint test task: Web slide-app for iPad

-This a test task for frontend position in the Onpoint company.
+This a test task for the frontend position in the Onpoint company.
 Web-app for iPad screen (1024 x 768) with sliders pages.
 To open next page you need to swipe screen left/right.
 Try it in the Chrome browser with developer tools.
 Builded on the plain React and CSS without any libraries.
 Formatted with Pretier and esLint.

 ## Screenshots:
 <img width="500" alt="Screenshot 2023-04-20 at 19 43 51" src="https://user-images.githubusercontent.com/81578359/233435635-69476f9d-d8f0-4733-8113-17c8f79753a3.png">